2.4 Using and Choosing GenAI Tools

 Once you have a plan, you can more efficiently develop a strategy for prompting the genAI model to offer the output that will align with your purpose.

-• Develop a prompting strategy: Review prompting techniques (see the GenAI Prompting chapter).
-Does the task at hand lend to conversational or a more complex structured prompting?
+- Develop a prompting strategy: Review prompting techniques (see the GenAI Prompting chapter).
+Does the task at hand lend to casual, conversational, or structured prompting?
 Choose the method that will best help to achieve your goal.
 Doing so will reduce the amount of time and the number of iterations required.

-• Consider whether to use an “all in” or a phased approach: You may want to try inputting a prompt that encompasses the entire task, or you may choose a phased strategy that involves breaking up the task into sequential stages.
+- Consider whether to use an “all in” or a phased approach: You may want to try inputting a prompt that encompasses the entire task, or you may choose a phased strategy that involves breaking up the task into sequential stages progressing from one request to the next.
 Again, think of what you want to achieve and decide on the best approach.

-• Treat prompting as an iterative process: Review the outputs and refine your prompts to achieve more precise, goal-oriented responses.
+- Treat prompting as an iterative process: Review the outputs and refine your prompts to achieve more precise, goal-oriented responses.
 The first output is usually not considered the best, so engage with the application in a conversational manner and ask it to refocus its work using additional prompting.
-If the model does not provide you with the necessary output, consider using a different one.
+If the the genAI tool does not provide you with the necessary output, consider using a different model.

 Reviewing the Output

-Use this CRED (Cite, Review, Engage, Declare/Document) method to compete a scaffolded review of all genAI output before you make use of it in your communications.
+Use the following method to compete a scaffolded review of all genAI output before you make use of it in your communications:

-2. Investigate the source: For claims that have not been documented, complete the research to verify the information and document the source.
+- Investigate the source: For claims that have not been documented, complete the research to verify the information and document the source.
 For claims that have citations, check the source material.
 Has the claim been copied with or without quotations?
-Ensure the citations are accurate.
+Are the citations accurate and complete?

-• Review the output: Remember that you are responsible for all genAI-produced content that you include in your communications.
-Ensure that the output you include in your documents reflect the values of the organization you serve:
+- Review the output: Remember that you are responsible for all genAI-produced content you include in your communications.
+Ensure the output you include in your documents reflects the values of the organization you serve:

-• Bias: GenAI models sometimes have outputs that contain bias related to race, religion, ethnicity, socio-economic status, and gender.
+- Bias: GenAI models sometimes create outputs that contain bias related to race, religion, ethnicity, socio-economic status, and gender.
 Biased assumptions are harmful to people and may be damaging to the company’s and your own reputation.
 Responsible use of genAI involves ensuring that the content that you use is inclusive.

 Choosing GenAI Tools